 What is the salt in my life?
 What do I keep trying to clean off and seemingly make no progress?
 I know I can go through seasons where the same troubles seem to keep coming back and sticking to me no matter how many times I try to scrub them away.
 I deal with it but then like a magnet, they reattach themselves.Maybe it’s stress at work, conflict with a family member, jealousy, loneliness, fear, or anxiety.
 There is a little reprieve but it’s only a matter of time before we are plagued by them again.

-When you are in that season and you are traveling the same roads over and over, it’s hard to escape what those will get kicked up onto you.
+When you are in that season and you are traveling the same roads over and over, it’s hard to escape difficulties that get kicked onto you while you’re trying to move forward.
 Recognize the season, recognize the issue, know how to clean yourself off and do it regularly.
 Persevere.
 Just around the corner the sun is warm and shining, and all that salty junk will soon be washed away by a cleansing spring rain.
 A new season will start and what felt like an endless cycle of dealing with the same gunk over and over will soon be forgotten .
 Every season has its own issues but take them one at a time, with full knowledge of what you’re fighting, and maybe spring will come just a little sooner this year.